-There's also the sky-high price.
-The Galaxy Watch 3 starts at $400 for the 41mm Bluetooth-only model and only goes up from there.
-That's nothing new for the Galaxy Watch line, but if you've looked at any Wear OS-powered watches lately, you're bound to feel some sticker shock here.
-That's not to say that the Galaxy Watch 3 isn't worth its asking price, if for the gorgeous hardware alone, but you need to really want a premium smartwatch to justify buying it, even at its newly discounted rates.
+There's also the sky-high launch price.
+The Galaxy Watch 3 originally started at $400 for the 41mm Bluetooth-only model, and only went up from there.
+That kind of pricing is nothing new for the Galaxy Watch line, but if you've looked at any Wear OS-powered watches lately, you're bound to feel some sticker shock here.
+That's not to say that the Galaxy Watch 3 isn't worth the money, if for the gorgeous hardware alone, but you need to really want a premium smartwatch to justify buying it, even at its newly discounted rates.

-If you're not into the Galaxy Watch 3 or just don't like the idea of shoveling out a minimum of four Benjamins to get one, your first thought might be to look at the Wear OS side of things, but there are some good alternatives within even Samsung's own lineup.
+If you're not into the Galaxy Watch 3 or just don't like the idea of shoveling out a few hundred dollars to get one, your first thought might be to look at the Wear OS side of things, but there are some good alternatives within even Samsung's own lineup.
 The Galaxy Watch Active 2 is still a great buy at its discounted rate of $180 as of April 26, 2021, offering many of the same features as the Watch 3 in a simpler chassis.

 You won't get the fun rotating bezel, but Samsung replicated its own feature with a touch-sensitive bezel that uses haptic feedback to "click" at you as you drag your finger along the perimeter, and it more or less gets the point across.
-The Galaxy Watch Active 2 also features the same ECG hardware inside, which should (at least in theory) be activated with a software update at the same time as the Watch 3.
+The Galaxy Watch Active 2 also features the same EKG hardware inside for heart rate monitoring — though unlike the Watch 3, you won't be able to check your blood oxygen levels.

-If you are interested in Google's Wear OS platform, though, the Skagen Falster 3 is also worth looking at.
-For $105 less, the Falster 3 is a sharp-looking watch with an understated design and a rotating crown for interfacing with the software, similar to Samsung's rotating bezel.
-And while it's certainly not as aesthetically appealing, the Garmin Venu continues to outshine its competitors in accurate GPS and fitness tracking and has handy features like a transflective display and ridiculously long battery life.
+If you are interested in Google's Wear OS platform, though, the Fossil Gen 5E is also worth looking at.
+For $179, the Gen 5E is a reasonably good-looking watch with an understated design and a rotating crown for interfacing with the software, similar to Samsung's rotating bezel.
+You even get some of the same features, including heart rate monitoring and basic fitness tracking.

 Samsung Galaxy Watch 3 Should you buy it?